Optimal Controller and Quantizer Selection for Partially Observable Linear-Quadratic-Gaussian Systems: Introduction

-Studies on quantization-based control have also dealt with the stability aspects of the system \cite{delchamps1990stabilizing, wong1997systems,wong1999systems,ishii2003quadratic,li2004robust}.
+Some of the earlier works on quantization and control can be traced backed to \cite{schweppe1968recursive,curry1970estimation, moroney1983issues, delchamps1989extracting}.
+These works do not necessarily focus on finding the optimal quantizer, but rather investigate the effects of a given quantizer in the system performance.
+While optimality (which is measured by a weighted sum of a control and quantization costs) is the focus in the current paper, the works in \cite{delchamps1990stabilizing, wong1997systems,wong1999systems,ishii2003quadratic,li2004robust} consider stability of the system to be their focus.
 In \cite{wong1997systems} and \cite{wong1999systems}, the authors explicitly considered the issues of quantization, coding and delay.
-The concept of \textit{containability} was used to study the stability of linear systems.
-In \cite{fagnani2002stabilizing}, three quantization schemes (deadbeat, logarithmic, and chaotic) were proposed to ensure \textit{practical stability} of a linear system.
-Optimality of these three quantization schemes was addressed using the notion of {symbolic dynamics}.
-Symbolic dynamics based analysis was also used in \cite{delchamps1989extracting} to extract state information from quantized measurements.
-In \cite{elia2001stabilization} it was shown that the least dense quantizer that quadratically stabilizes a single input linear system is logarithmic.
-A logarithmic quantizer with finite quantization level can only achieve \textit{practical stabilizability} (a relaxed notion of stabilizability).
+The concept of \textit{containability} was used to study stability of linear systems.
 A quantization scheme with time-varying quantization sensitivity was studied in \cite{brockett2000quantized} proving asymptotic stability of the system.
 In \cite{liberzon2003stabilization} the author derived a relationship between the norm of the transition matrix and the number of values taken by the encoder to ensure global asymptotic stability.
-Reference \cite{nair2003exponential} addressed the problem of finding the smallest data rate above which exponential stability can be ensured.
-In a more recent work \cite{pearson2017control}, an event-based encoding scheme has been considered.
+Reference \cite{nair2003exponential} addressed the problem of finding the smallest data-rate above which exponential stability can be ensured.

-In the abovementioned works, the role of quantization has been proven to be crucial.
-However, for a given control objective, how to select among available quantizers, which have a cost associated with them, has not been addressed.
-The problem addressed in this paper is similar in spirit to the problem of optimal scheduling of costly sensors for control \cite{aoki1969optimal} and \cite{bansal1989simultaneous}, in the sense that measurements are costly and optimal measurements are chosen to maintain an optimal balance between the control performance and observation cost.
-It is however different from \cite{aoki1969optimal, bansal1989simultaneous} in the sense that here we study the effects of quantization in producing the measurements sent to the controller.
+In all abovementioned works, the role of quantization has been proven to be crucial.
+However, for a given control objective, how to schedule from a set of available quantizers, which have a cost associated with them, has not been addressed.
+To the best of our knowledge, \cite{maityTN2021} is the first work where a joint optimization framework is considered to synthesize an optimal controller and schedule the optimal quantizers from a given set of costly quantizers.
+This article extends the work of \cite{maityTN2021} by considering a partially observed system with noisy sensors, and, more importantly, it explicitly considers the nuisances of delay and out-of-order measurement availability.